sindresorhus/execa/readme.md

 ### Retry on error

-Gracefully handle failures by using automatic retries and exponential backoff with the [`p-retry`](https://github.com/sindresorhus/p-retry) package:
+Safely handle failures by using automatic retries and exponential backoff with the [`p-retry`](https://github.com/sindresorhus/p-retry) package:

 ```js
 import pRetry from 'p-retry';